iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 response when you enter your guess:

 .. image:: ../../../img/egm722/debug/console_message.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the final changes tracked in github desktop

-In the window below, I've entered a guess of 10, and the response from the program is ``'Too high.
+|br| In the window below, I've entered a guess of 10, and the response from the program
+is ``'Too high.
 Guess again.'``.
 Now, this should mean that ``guess > rand``, but have a look at the values displayed in the **debugger**:

 .. image:: ../../../img/egm722/debug/debug_values.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the final changes tracked in github desktop

-Here, we see that ``guess`` has a value of 10, as expected, but ``rand`` has a value of 53.
-So, there are two problems here.
+|br| Here, we see that ``guess`` has a value of 10, as expected, but ``rand`` has a value of 53.
+So, there are two
+problems here.

 First, the instructions to the user were to guess a number between 1 and 20, and 53 is decidedly outside of that range.
 Looking at line 4: